pkmn/stats/README.md

         └── format-N.txt

 `process --help` can be used to provide insight into which flags are offered for tweaking the runtime overhead and behavior.
+To handle large amount of data, you will probably need to increase Node's heap size using `--max-old-space-size` and/or tweak the applications `--batchSize` and `--workingSetSize`.

 A Tier Update report based on past usage reports can also be produced: